RobertClayton/CV/README.md

 Production Technician  (Feb '17 - Sep '17)
 <dl>
-  <dd><em>I run the Production department and had the sole responsibly for all internal London footage.
+  <dd><em>I ran the Production department and had the sole responsibly for all internal London footage.
 This involved creating products from concept, through to final delivery to the client. </em></dd>
 </dl>

 Audio Visual Events Technician (May '16 - Feb '17)